Precise computation of universal corner entanglement entropy at 2+1 dimension: From Ising to Gaussian quantum critical points: Analytic results and Algorithmic advances of the Bubble PQMC

-To evaluate the expectation value of $\frac{Z(k+1)}{Z(k)}$, for the TFIM within a specific configuration using a $\sigma^z$-basis PQMC simulation, one must first construct clusters for the off-diagonal update.
-The value is then determined by counting the number of independent clusters that cross the central time-slice, as detailed in Ref.~\cite{InglisEntanglement2013}.
-When calculating the incremental ratio $\frac{Z(k+1)}{Z(k)}$ within this $\sigma^z$-basis framework, the swap operator contributes to the update weight.
-Consequently, for every local update at any projection time slice, it is necessary to perform a projection evolution to the middle time-slice and reconstruct the clusters to count the crossing clusters.
-This process results in a total computational complexity of $\mathcal{O}(m^2 + mN)$, which is highly inefficient.
+Implementing this incremental approach, however, requires incorporating the sampled value of the SWAP operator into the update weights.
+Within the conventional $\sigma_z$-basis PQMC framework, the value of SWAP$_A$ can only be determined at the central projection time slice.
+The reason is that evaluating SWAP$_A$ first requires building clusters for off-diagonal updates; its value is then determined by counting how many independent clusters cross the central time slice, as described in Ref.~\cite{InglisEntanglement2013}.
+Consequently, for every local update at any projection time slice, the configuration must be propagated to the central time slice to reconstruct the clusters and re‑evaluate the crossing count.
+This procedure must be repeated for each of the $O(m)$ local updates, and each propagation step itself scales as $O(m)$, leading to an overall computational cost of $O(m^2)$.
+This quadratic scaling is prohibitively expensive.

-In contrast, the bubble basis PQMC approach offers a significant advantage.
-The action of the $\widehat{\text{SWAP}}$ operator on a bubble state generates a new, well-defined bubble state, as illustrated in Fig.~\ref{fig:fig6}.
-This property allows for the use of a propagating update strategy based on Eq.~\eqref{eq:ratiofast}, which can be directly applied to the $\widehat{\text{SWAP}}$ operator during updates.
-As a result, the total computational complexity for obtaining $\frac{Z(k+1)}{Z(k)}$ remains $\mathcal{O}(mP)$, making the bubble basis PQMC method significantly faster than the $\sigma^z$-basis approach.
+In contrast, the bubble basis PQMC method provides a key advantage.
+The action of the $\widehat{\text{SWAP}}$ operator on a bubble state produces another well-defined bubble state, as shown in Fig.~\ref{fig:fig6}.
+This property makes the propagating update strategy based on Eq.~\eqref{eq:ratiofast} straightforwardly applicable to the $\widehat{\text{SWAP}}$ operator during updates.
+The only additional overhead is performing a single update involving the $\widehat{\text{SWAP}}$ operator at the central time slice, whose cost is negligible compared to all other updates.
+Consequently, the total computational complexity for evaluating each ratio $\frac{Z(k+1)}{Z(k)}$ remains $\mathcal{O}(mP)$, making the bubble-basis PQMC approach significantly more efficient than the $\sigma^z$ basis method.